Boereck/odesign-designer/README.md

 #### Nodes

 Node, Node Import + Imported Node Mapping
+Node Styles can be dropped in NodeMappings.
+These elements show how the style looks like (at least for static, non-computed configuration)
 Semantic Element: Domain Class

 #### Containers

-Container, Container Import + Imported Container Mapping Semantic Element: Domain Class
+Container, Container Import + Imported Container Mapping Container Styles can be dropped in NodeMappings.
+These elements show how the style looks like (at least for static, non-computed configuration)
+Semantic Element: Domain Class

 #### Bordered Nodes

-Can be placed in Nodes, Containers or Bordered Nodes Semantic Element: Domain Class
+Can be placed in Nodes, Containers or Bordered Nodes Node Styles can be dropped in BorderNodeMappings.
+These elements show how the style looks like (at least for static, non-computed configuration)
+Semantic Element: Domain Class

 #### Edges

-Element Based Edge: A model element represents the edge.
+Element Based Edge: A domain model element represents the edge.
 Semantic Elements: Domain Class, Source Reference, Target Reference

-Relation Based Edge: Represents reference of source mapping Domain Class to target mapping Domain Class Semantic Elements: Target Reference
+Relation Based Edge: Represents reference of source mapping domain class to target mapping domain class Semantic Elements: Target Reference

 ## Known Limitations and Errors

 The Diagram Editor can currently not save.
-This is the result of a hard coded removal of .odesign files for saving in method
+This is the result of a hard coded removal of .odesign files in the Sirius saving method:
 ```
 org.eclipse.sirius.business.internal.session.IsModifiedSavingPolicy#computeResourcesToSave(Set<Resource> scope, Map<?, ?> options, IProgressMonitor monitor)
 ```